Welding Heat-Affected Zone

 Yes, we can mitigate it to a degree by doing the following.

-• Faster welding speeds lead to smaller HAZ because, as we have already discussed, welding speed is one of the many factors that contribute to HAZ.
+• Faster welding speeds lead to smaller HAZ because, as we have already discussed, welding speed is one of the many factors contributing to HAZ.

-• Pre and post-heat treatment of the weld can also reduce changes in the material’s microstructure.
-This results in a very small change in the material properties.
+• Pre- and post-heat treatment of the weld can also reduce changes in the material’s microstructure, resulting in a minimal change in the material properties.

-• Choosing the proper weld geometry, if possible, can help reduce the HAZ.
+• If possible, choosing the proper weld geometry can help reduce the HAZ.

-• HAZ can be reduced by applying more concentrated heat to a smaller area of the weld joint.
+• HAZ can be reduced by applying more concentrated heat to a smaller weld joint area.

 • A skilled welder can efficiently apply the above techniques, so hire one.